HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 The next step is to cut your air filter.
 But before you make the first slice, you need to take your measurements and mark them on the filter material.

-You also need to make a the filter a little bigger if you’re using air filter installation tape to secure the filter.
-Add about an extra inch to each side of the the filter to give it more space to attach to the tape.
+You also need to make a filter a little bigger if you’re using air filter installation tape to secure the filter.
+Add about an extra inch to each side of the filter to give it more space to attach to the tape.